 Marine biologists may spend a significant amount of time outdoors when conducting research.
 Fieldwork often involves working on ships to locate, tag, and monitor marine animals and their movements, and to collect seawater samples.

 What Is the Average Marine Biologist Salary?

 While the U.S. Bureau of Labor Statistics (BLS) doesn't collect data on marine biologists specifically, they are included with zoologists and wildlife biologists.
-As of 2013, the mean annual wage for these professionals was $62,610, or $30.10 hourly.
-Those employed by the federal government and in academia earned more than those in state government and other sectors.
+As of 2020, the median salary for marine biologists was $66,350.
+Those employed by the federal government earned more than those in state government and other sectors.*

 Marine Biology Jobs & Job Description